Read

 Twitter: @goingviralsucks

-Max Ringelheim is a 26 year old seasoned, successful, and as many others before him failed entrepreneur.
-After graduating college Max co-founded and bootstrapped his own video conferencing technology company called Vonvo.com.
-After 3.5 years and seeing many accomplishments such as raising over $150,000 in angel funding, and having his software utilized at the United Nations, he decided to put Vonvo on hold.
+Max Ringelheim is a 26-year-old seasoned, successful entrepreneur—and, like many others before him, a failed one.
+After graduating from college, Max co-founded and bootstrapped his own video conferencing technology company called Vonvo.com.
+After 3.5 years and achieving many milestones—such as raising over $150,000 in angel funding and having his software used at the United Nations—he decided to put Vonvo on hold.
 He then transitioned into a consulting role for various startup companies in NYC.
-Some of his most recent consulting roles were assisting as an SDR for an Ad-Tech startup called ListenLoop, and being responsible for co-launching the recently acclaimed "Hoverboard Movement."
-Some accomplishments he experienced in the Hoverboard industry were generating over 7 figures in sales revenues in less than 8 weeks, and establishing dozens of partnerships with various notable celebrities.
-Max is now looking for new opportunities with exciting companies where he can leverage his tireless work ethic, enormous network, and viral growth hacking abilities.
+Some of his most recent consulting roles included serving as an SDR for an ad-tech startup called ListenLoop and being responsible for co-launching the recently acclaimed “Hoverboard Movement.”
+Some of his accomplishments in the hoverboard industry included generating over $1 million in sales revenue in less than 8 weeks and establishing dozens of partnerships with various notable celebrities.
+Max is now looking for new opportunities with exciting companies where he can leverage his tireless work ethic, extensive network, and viral growth hacking skills.

 Why Was The Hoverboard A Fad Product?